joshmoody24/joshmoody.org/src/content/blog/weird-indie-video-game-ideas.md

 ---
-title: '25 Weird Indie Video Game Ideas'
+title: "25 Weird Indie Video Game Ideas"
 description: "A collection of video game ideas that I've come up with over the last few years.
 Free for the taking."
-pubDate: 'Jan 06 2024'
+pubDate: "Jan 06 2024"
-heroImage: '/weird-indie-game-ideas.webp'
 ---

 ## Ideas are Underrated